SCT '61 Photo Index

 Photo taken August 1976, Battery Hotel, Morecambe

-7. 389JTD
+20. 389JTD

 Lancaster City Transport 389, 389JTD, a 1959 Leyland Tiger Cub with East Lancs body.
 The use of the side destination blind as a pay as you enter sign is unusual.

-Photo taken August 1973, Lancaster bus station
+Photo taken August 1973, Lancaster Bus Station

-8. ORC768
+24. ORC768

 Trent 1368, ORC768, a 1959 Leyland Atlantean PDR1/1 with Weymann lowbridge 78 seat bodywork.
 In 1978 this bus became 768 in the Lancaster fleet where it was the first rear engined double decker.
-In this shot it is flanked by 217, DBA217C, a 1965 Leyland Atlantean PDR1/1 with MCW bodywork originally in the Salford fleet and 205, KTJ205C, a 1965 Leyland Titan PD2/37 with East Lancs front entrance body bought new by Lancaster.

-9. 101UTF
+25. 101UTF

 Lancaster City Transport 101, 101UTF, a 1961 Leopard L1 with East Lancs 42 seat dual door body

-Photo taken August 1973, Lancaster bus station
+Photo taken August 1973, Lancaster Bus Station

-10. LHG536
+26. LHG536

-In 1961 Burnley Colne & Nelson bought 6 Leyland Titan PD3/6 with front entrance East Lancs front entrance bodywork.
+In 1961 Burnley Colne & Nelson bought six Leyland Titan PD3/6 with front entrance East Lancs front entrance bodywork.
 Some sixteen years later the whole batch were sold to Lancaster.
 Seen here in its new guise is Lancaster's 536, LHG536.

-Photo taken 1977, Beaumont Lancaster
+Photo taken 1977, Hala Square Terminus, Lancaster

-11. LHG537
+27. LHG537

 Lancaster City Council 537 LHG537, a Leyland Titan PD3/6 built in 1961 with East Lancashire H41/32F bodywork.